Alan Woods (soccer): Coach

 Woods coached the Cape Henry High School soccer team for one season.
 He was an assistant coach at Nichols College for one season.
 In 2008, he was hired as the head coach for the Oglethorpe University women's soccer team and the head coach for the Roswell Santos soccer academy.
 At Santos he coached the U-13 girls Blue team.
-In 2009, he was hired as the Concorde Fire Soccer Academy coach where he coaches the U-14 girls central team, and currently the U-14 central black team.
-He now coaches at united futbol academy UFA for the 03 girls rpl team.
+In 2009, he was hired as the Concorde Fire Soccer Academy coach where he coached the U-14 girls central team and the U-14 central black team.
+He is currently coaching the 2011 Girls ECNL team at UFA, United Futbol Academy in Forsyth Georgia.